the-impact-craft/terraland/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-# Terry - The Visual Terraform CLI
+# TerraLand - The Visual Terraform CLI

-Terry is a sleek and minimalistic CLI editor for Terraform, designed to enhance your workflow with an intuitive UI and real-time validation.
-Whether you're managing complex infrastructure or just getting started with Terraform, Terry provides a smooth experience right from your terminal.
+TerraLand is a sleek and minimalistic CLI editor for Terraform, designed to enhance your workflow with an intuitive UI and real-time validation.
+Whether you're managing complex infrastructure or just getting started with Terraform, TerraLand provides a smooth experience right from your terminal.

 ## 🚀 Features